iamjenetzler/SynapseControl/README.md

 where CheckState is the name of the preceding Web activity.

-This is simply doing a check of the status â€“ if it is paused it invokes the true activity (Restart) within the If Condition, if not it invokes the false activity (Pause).
+This is simply doing a check of the status – if it is paused it invokes the true activity (Restart) within the If Condition, if not it invokes the false activity (Pause).

 Within the appropriate activity branch, add the final step.